 The Actual Hippy

 Not to be confused with the weekend hippy.
 Actual hippies have probably volunteered at the festival, and tend to be found with bare feet and big, fragrant dreads.
-They’re likely to be indulging in some weird extra curricular activity you’ve never seen outside the walls of a festival, including (but not limited to) juggling, hula-hooping, or spinning around them those flashy things on strings.
+They’re likely to be indulging in some weird extra curricular activity you’ve never seen outside the walls of a festival, including (but not limited to) juggling, hula-hooping, or spinning around those weird flashy things on strings.

 The First Timers